Health & Safety

 9. Drink your fluids.
 Pouring water over your head feels great, but it does not necessarily help reduce your body temperature or prevent heat illness.

-10. Wear light colored clothing.
+10. Wear light clothing and sweat-wicking clothing.
 If you need to wear a hat, use a sun visor to protect your face from the sun.

 12. Avoid drinking coffee or any drinks with caffeine prior to the race.